 The design of the area for Main Exhibitions, which underwent a major renovation, is also stepping onto a new stage.
 Starting with the exhibit of researched information, which has been accumulated and maintained in the National Museum of Ethnology, Japan until present, we will develop and complete, in the near future, a system, with which users and researchers can freely extract researched information based on their particular interests, and efficiently employ it to further develop their investigations.

 Through these activities, the National Museum of Ethnology, Japan is trying to establish, in a more evolved and substantial manner than ever before, the forum of wisdom.
 That is, a place where countless people will enjoy having intellectual interactions, sharing their discoveries and engaging in collaborative work.

 I earnestly pray that all of us, hand in hand, will be able to keep developing the new National Museum of Ethnology, Japan.
 I sincerely ask for your cooperation and support.

-April 1, 2015
+April 1, 2017

-Director-General, National Museum of Ethnology
+Director-General of National Museum of Ethnology, Japan

 The National Museum of Ethnology, known as Minpaku, was founded in 1974 and opened to the public in November 1977.
 Its goals are to conduct cultural anthropological and ethnological research and to increase awareness and understanding of societies and cultures around the world based on that research.